doraadong/Server_log_analysis_with_count-min_sketch/README.md

 The hash function generation in CM_sketch is modified based on https://tech.shareaholic.com/2012/12/03/the-count-min-sketch-how-to-count-over-large-keyspaces-when-about-right-is-good-enough/

-The description of the features is modified based on the project description page from Insight Data Science: https://github.com/InsightDataScience/fansite-analytics-challenge
+The description of the features is modified based on the project description page from Insight Data Science.
+The insight_testsuite subfolder is provided by Insight Data Enigneeering program.
+There are sample inputs in the log_input folder and sample outpus in the log_output folder.(https://github.com/InsightDataScience/fansite-analytics-challenge)